Robrowno/django-raceway/README.md

 Here is an early example of my home page, mocked up at the very start of the project.
 Key differences here include a carousel (which I would end up keeping) and the middle nav bar placed at the top of the page.
 ![Early Development Homepage](/static/images/readme-images/early-dev-homepage.png)

+I started the project with the home page and nav bar, before installing django allauth and getting the base templates for that.
+From there, I began working one by one on each of the pages with purely static but fairly detailed to ensure I was happy with how things would look and could decide early-on if I wanted to make changes.

 ---